mjayantkumar/GettingCleaningData-CourseProject/CodeBook.md

 The output file so generated using the above R script consists of 40 observations and 69 variables.
 The 40 observations pertains to various Volunteers and 69 variables pertain to Id, activities and various means and standard deviations.

 The first 3 columns of the tidy data set consists of the following :

       * SubjectId - Values 1 to 30
       * ActivityId - Activity value
       * Activity - Activity Name corresponding to each of the activity Id.
+Columns from 3 to 69 pertain to means and standard deviation in X,Y and Z for each of the volunteers numbered from 1 to 30.